 the likely duration of that non-performance, and

-what steps are being taken to minimise the impact of the Extraordinary Event on the delivery of Services.
+what steps are being taken to minimise the impact of the Extraordinary Event on the performance of this Contract.

-Alternative arrangements requiring immediate termination

-If the Buyer, acting reasonably, requires the Services to be supplied during the period affected by an Extraordinary Event, then despite clause 15.4, the Buyer may terminate this Contract immediately by giving Notice.

-Termination of Contract

-If a Party is unable to perform any obligations under this Contract for 20 Business Days or more due to an Extraordinary Event, the other Party may terminate this Contract immediately by giving Notice.
+Termination: If a Party is unable to perform any obligations under this Contract for 20 Business Days or more due to an Extraordinary Event, the other Party may terminate this Contract immediately by giving Notice.

 General

-Changes to this Contract

-Any change to this Contract is called a Variation.
-A Variation must be agreed by both Parties and recorded:
+Variations: A Variation must be agreed by both Parties and recorded:

 in writing and signed by both Parties, or

-through an exchange of emails where the authors have delegated authority to approve the Variation.
+through an exchange of emails,

+where the signatories or authors have delegated authority to approve the Variation.
-This is the entire Contract

-This Contract, including any Variation, records everything agreed between the Parties relating to the Services.
-It replaces any previous communications, negotiations, arrangements or agreements that the Parties had with each other relating to the Services before this Contract was signed, whether they were verbal or in writing.
+Entire contract: This Contract, including any Variation, records everything agreed between the Parties relating to the Services.
+It replaces any previous communications, negotiations, arrangements or agreements that the Parties had with each other relating to the Services before this Contract was signed, whether they were oral or in writing.

-Waiver

-If a Party breaches this Contract and the other Party does not immediately enforce its rights resulting from the breach that:
+Waiver: If a Party does not immediately enforce its rights under this Contract that:

-does not mean that the Party in breach is released or excused from its obligation to perform the obligation at the time or in the future, and
+does not mean that the other Party is released or excused from any obligation to perform at the time or in the future, and

-does not prevent the other Party from exercising its rights resulting from the breach at a later time.
+does not prevent that Party from exercising its rights at a later time.

-New Zealand law, currency and time

-This Contract will be governed and interpreted in accordance with the laws of New Zealand.
+New Zealand law, currency and time: This Contract will be governed and interpreted in accordance with the laws of New Zealand.
 All money is in New Zealand dollars, unless Schedule 1 specifies a different currency.
 Dates and times are New Zealand time.

-Publication of information about this Contract

-The Supplier may disclose the existence of this Contract but must obtain the Buyer's prior written approval before making reference to the Buyer or this Contract in its publications, public statements, promotional material or promotional activities about this Contract.
+Publication: The Supplier must obtain the Buyer's prior written approval before making reference to the Buyer or this Contract in its publications, public statements, promotional material or promotional activities.

-Each Party undertakes not to post on websites or social networking sites and not to publicly display objectionable or derogatory comments about the Services, this Contract, each other or any of its Personnel and to ensure that its Personnel do not do so.
+No derogatory remarks: Each Party undertakes not to publicly make objectionable or derogatory comments about the Services, this Contract, the other Party or any of the other Party’s Personnel, and to ensure that its Personnel do not do so.

-Signing the Contract

-The date of execution is date this Contract is signed.
-This Contract is properly signed if each Party signs the same copy, or separate identical copies, of Page 1.
-If this Contract is signed on two separate dates or separate copies are signed, the date of execution is the later of the two dates.
-Where separate copies are signed the signed copy can be the original document, or a faxed or emailed copy.
+Signing the Contract: The date of execution is the date this Contract has been signed by both parties.
+This Contract is properly signed if each Party signs the same copy, or separate identical copies, including electronic copies, of Page 1.

-No poaching

-During the term of this Contract and for a period of 6 months after the End Date neither Party shall, without the other’s written consent, deliberately solicit for employment or hire any person who is or has been employed by the other and involved in the delivery of the Services.
+No poaching: During the term of this Contract and for a period of 6 months after the End Date neither Party shall, without the other’s written consent, deliberately solicit for employment or hire any person who is or has been employed by the other and involved in the delivery of the Services.
 This does not apply where a person has responded to a legitimate advertisement.

-Clauses that remain in force

-The clauses that by their nature should remain in force on expiry or termination of this Contract do so, including clauses 5 (Information management), 8 (Insurance), 10 (Resolving disputes), 11 (Ending this Contract), 12 (Intellectual Property Rights),
+Clauses that remain in force: The clauses that by their nature should remain in force on expiry or termination of this Contract do so, including clauses 5 (Information management), 8 (Insurance), 10 (Resolving disputes), 11 (Ending this Contract), 12 (Intellectual Property Rights),13 (Confidential Information), 14 (Notices), 16 (General) and 17 (Definitions).